12. Contact Us

 Better understand how users use Classwork Zoom so that we can make it even better or possibly develop entirely new tools

-Email you or show in-app messages about new products that I design (you can opt out of this in your profile page)
+Email you or show in-app messages about new products that I design (you can opt out of this in your Settings page)

 Accept and record payments